 We welcome experienced gardeners, student, newbies, community groups, individuals, anyone who wants to experience the joy of helping, connection and fresh, local food.

-You can email keli@lekkerlanddesign.ca to register or ask any questions you may have.
+You can email [email protected] to ask any questions you may have or sign up to volunteer with us.

 We look forward to having you out at this wonderful new space!